kapozade/dockerfiles/azure-sql-edge/README.md

-You can run MySQL by
+You can run Azure SQL Edge by

 ```
 $ > docker compose -f azure-sql-edge.yml up -d